Steve Snedeker’s Landscaping and Gardening Blog

 BobbyMiller 068

 I can’t help but call him Bobby, since that’s who he was when I met him, way back in high school.
-The truth is, I met his sister, Regina first, but that’s another story.
+The truth is, I met his sister Regina first, but that’s another story.
 She was drop dead gorgeous and a real hoot to be with.
-But so was her brother.
+But so was her brother, I found out to my distinct pleasure.
 Bobby and I had some serious adventures and there never has been a more honestly curious person than this exceedingly honest and modest man.
 Right now, Bobby’s battling some serious illness – with a hopeful treatment he’s going for in Nashville – so we keep our fingers crossed.
 I recently spent a couple days and a night with him and we reminisced about old times as well as questioning our place in Life and for the future.
 I really don’t believe I spent a bad day with this guy – ever.
+No. I KNOW I never did.

 BobbyMiller 037